rust-lang/book/nostarch/chapter07.md

 administrative work.

 To structure our crate in this way, we can organize its functions into nested modules.
-Create a new library named `restaurant` by running `cargo new --lib restaurant`; then enter the code in Listing 7-1 into *src/lib.rs* to define some modules and function signatures.
+Create a new library named `restaurant` by running `cargo new restaurant --lib`; then enter the code in Listing 7-1 into *src/lib.rs* to define some modules and function signatures.
 Here’s the front of house section:

 Filename: src/lib.rs